ronnyml/snowplow-wiki/technical-documentation/4-storage/Canonical-event-model.md

 <a name="customcontexts" />
 #### 2.3.10 Custom contexts

-Custom contexts describe the circumstances surrounding and event.
+Custom contexts enable Snowplow users to define their own entities that are related to events, and fields that are related to each of those entities.
+For example, an online retailer may choose to define a `user` context, to store information about a particular user, which might include data points like the users Facebook ID, age, membership details etc. In addition, they may also define a `product` context, with product data e.g. SKU, name, created date, description, tags etc.

 An event can have any number of custom contexts attached.
-Each context is a JSON.
+Each context is passed into Snowplow as a JSON.

+The array of contexts JSONs related to an event is loaded directly into the `atomic.events` table in the `contexts` field, as described below:

 | **Field**       | **Type** | **Description** | **Reqd?** | **Impl?** | **Example**    |
 |:----------------|:---------|:----------------|:----------|:----------|:---------------|
 | `contexts`   | array     | Contexts attached to event | Yes     | Yes       | [{"schema":"iglu:com.acme/page_type/jsonschema/1-0-0", "data":{"type":"test"}}] |

+In addition, for users running on Redshift, Snowplow will shred each context JSON into a dedicated table in the `atomic` schema, making it much more efficient for analysts to query data passed in in any one of the contexts.
+Those contexts can be joined back to the core `atomic.events` table on `atomic.my_custom_context_table.root_id = atomic.events.event_id`, which is a one-to-one join.

 [shredding]: https://github.com/snowplow/snowplow/wiki/Shredding
 [avro-blog-post]: http://snowplowanalytics.com/blog/2013/02/04/help-us-build-out-the-snowplow-event-model/